• Skip to content

 Here are strategies to help your child with attention deficit hyperactivity disorder (ADHD) organise themselves and do everyday tasks:

-• Set up predictable daily routines.
-These can help a lot at busy times of the day, like when your child is getting ready for school.
+- Set up predictable daily routines.
+These can help at busy times of the day, like when your child is getting ready for school.
+Make a visual schedule so your child can see their daily routine.

-• Help your child learn how to do everyday tasks in a way that works for them.
-For example, your child might prefer written instructions or diagrams.
-Or they might prefer you to show them how to do tasks or guide them as they do tasks.
+- Help your child learn how to do everyday things in ways that work for them.
+For example, your child might prefer written instructions or visual diagrams.
+Or they might prefer you to show them how to do things.

 Developing friendship skills in children and pre-teens with ADHD

-Children with attention deficit hyperactivity disorder (ADHD) might need extra support with friendship.
+If your child has attention deficit hyperactivity disorder (ADHD), they might need extra support with friendships.

-• Help your child learn how to share and take turns – for example, by talking your child through the steps when you’re playing a game together, and saying things like, ‘Now it’s my turn to build the tower, then it’s your turn’.
+- Help your child learn how to share and take turns.
+For example, talk your child through the steps when you’re playing a game together, and say things like, ‘Now it’s my turn to build the tower, then it’s your turn’.

-• Help your child learn what to do if there’s a problem with another child – for example, walking away or talking to a teacher.
+- Help your child learn what to do if there’s a problem with another child.
+For example, your child could walk away or talk to a teacher.

 ADHD medicines